Relationships | Balance | Change

 Britt Young, M.A., LMFT is a Licensed Marriage and Family Therapist who is also the Founder and Director for Xplor Counseling, LLC.

-Britt believes the best way to help clients is by creating a supportive, understanding, non-judgemental environment in which clients can gain insight, communicate effectively, and learn coping skills to help them prosper.
+Britt believes the best way to help clients is by creating a supportive, understanding, non-judgmental environment in which clients can gain insight, communicate effectively, and learn coping skills to help them prosper.

 Britt uses a collaborative approach to therapy and tailors each session to fit the client’s needs, but she specializes in Cognitive-Behavioral Therapy, Psychodynamic Therapy, Solution-Focused Therapy, and (for couples) Emotionally-Focused Therapy.
 She’s directive, engaged, and is committed to finding the best way to connect with her clients, so she can help them find the best way to get “un-stuck” and move forward.